gyrok42/gyrok42-training/README.md

 # **Training Concepts and Testing with Bazel**

 ## **Overview**
 This repository provides training exercises, implemented in C and C++ and built using **Bazel**.
-The goal is to offer a structured environment to practice and understand several concepts.
+The goal is to offer a structured environment to practice and understand several concepts.<br>
+A lot more modules will be added over time.

 ## **Getting Started**